sprtd/rake-scam-token-forta-detection-bot/README.md

     - `actualAmountReceived`: amount received by the user executing the swap following the deduction of swap fee
     - `rakedFee`: total fee taken by scam token contract
     - `rakedFeePercentage`: percentage of the fee raked in by the scam token contract
-    - `anomalyScore`: total finding count divided by total unique rake token addresses detected
+    - `feeRecipient`: address of the rake token contract which takes the rake
     - `attackerRakeTokenDeployer`: address of the rake token contract deployer
     - `rakeTokenDeployTxHash`: transaction hash of the deployed rake token contract
+    - `anomalyScore`: total finding count divided by total unique rake token addresses detected
-    - `rakeFeeRecipientMetadata`: captures:
+    - `ethTransferredAfterRakeMetadata`: captures:
-      - `ethTransferredToRakeFeeRecipient`: ETH value transferred to rake fee recipient
+      - `amount`: amount of ETH transferred after rake fee has reached a specific threshold
-      - `rakeFeeRecipient`: address to which the rake fee is transferred
+      - `EOA`: address to which the ETH is transferred after the total rake fee has reached a specific threshold
   - Labels contain:
     - `entity`: rake token deployer
     - `entityType`: type of the entity, always set to "Address"